 To apply, runners must submit details of their running or multi-sport experience and pay a deposit of £150.
 If an application is successful, the details for the remainder of the payment will be emailed across.
 Payments can be made in one go upon acceptance, or via installments.
 If a runners qualifying details are not deemed acceptable, the deposit will be returned in full and the runner contacted via email to explain why.

-There will be no waiting list for this event and no entries on the day.
+There will be no waiting list for this event.

 The total entry fee is £550.